 Tip 5: Invest in your best-performing ads

-When trying to lower CPC, it’s tempting to slash your Max CPC across the board.
+When trying to lower CPC, it’s tempting to slash your Max CPC.
 However, this can be a counterproductive strategy.

 The best approach is to review your ads and see which ones get the most clicks and conversions, leading to a better return on investment (ROI).